vahe-hass/ip-hero-changer/README.md

 ## Features

 - A/B testing for the first button in the hero section.
-- Customization options include region, country, and state.
+- Customization options include region, country, and city.
 - Dynamically change the color of the first button based on the visitor's IP address.
+- Monitor the click-through rates directly from your admin dashboard.

 ## Installation